-5.35 The site contains a variety of habitats considered suitable for breeding birds and a breeding bird survey is recommended.
-Any clearance of derelict buildings and vegetation suitable for breeding birds, such as woodland, scattered trees, scrub, hedgerows etc. should be implemented outside of the bird nesting season i.e. between September and February.
+5.38 The site contains a variety of on-site habitats considered suitable for breeding birds, and a breeding bird survey is recommended.
+Any clearance of vegetation suitable for breeding birds, such as woodland, scattered trees, scrub, non-native hedgerows etc. should be implemented outside of the bird nesting season i.e. between September and February.
 In addition, it is recommended that compensation is provided for any breeding bird habitat lost as an integral part of any landscaping plan for the site.